CHT2520-web-prog/laravel-starter/README.md

 -   Now click 'Sync Changes'
 -   You'll be asked if you want to pull and push changes
 -   Answer 'ok'
 -   Go back to the tab contained your assignment1 repository.
-Check you can see the updated README.
+Refresh this page and check you can see the updated README.

 ## Step 7 - Get on with the assignment